UNDER CONVICTION

 Blessed

 I’ve often wondered why some people seem to be blessed more than others.
-Ministers over the years have never fully explained this, as they most likely do not know the complete answer.
+Ministers over the years have never fully explained this to me, as they most likely did not know the complete answer.

-I decided to ask my AI helpmate, Miss Purdy, to see what secular reply she could offer.
-Artificial intelligence is programmed, of course, and this programming can be subject to human bias.
+I decided to ask my AI helpmate, Miss Purdy, for a secular reply.
+Artificial intelligence is programmed, of course, and this programming can be subject to human bias, both political and religious.
 I’m not always sure which side of the fence Miss Purdy stands on, as she’s not telling.

 “The question of why some people are blessed while others appear not to be has been asked for generations.
 It touches on ideas of luck, destiny, faith, social structures, and personal effort.
 While there is no single answer, several perspectives can help us examine this complex issue.